andresgalaviz/Football-Player-Tracking/README.md

 The system will do the following:
 #### Background extraction
 *Background extraction will not be executed as we have provided a pre computed background however you can test this by deleting the background file 'img/side-view.jpg'.*

+Source code: "src/bgextraction.py"
 This will extract the background from the video frames by using the averaging technique.
 The video is HD quality so it will take time.
-File: "src/bgextraction.py"

 ### Homography Matrix extraction for topview
 *Homography Matrix extraction will not be executed as we have provided a pre computed homography however you can test this by deleting the file 'txt/hgmatrix.txt'.*

-File: "src/topview.py" Method create_homography()
+Source code: "src/topview.py" Method create_homography()
 This method will use the extracted background and prompt the user to manually select with the pointer the four corners of this image.
 The image is quite large so it might have to be moved, the quality of the top projection is dependent on how well the corners are selected.
 The corners should be selected: Left-Down, Left-Top, Right-Top, Right-Down